 The researchers concluded, “The antibacterial and antioxidant activities detected here warrant investigation for their potential to improve human health, and application as dietary supplements.”

-The research was published in the April edition of the journal Bioactive Carbohydrates and Dietary Fibre.
+The research was published in 2014 in the scientific journal Bioactive Carbohydrates and Dietary Fibre.

 Explore the world of bacteria, fungi and viruses.
 The article Microorganisms - introduction has connections to numerous Hub resources.